 6

-Adding to our list of iconic Mecha anime, we have Gunbuster—a classic six-episode OVA from Gainax Studios.
-Directed by Hideaki Anno, this original series takes place in a future where humanity has achieved interstellar space travel.
+Continuing our roundup of legendary Mecha anime, we feature Gunbuster—a standout six-episode OVA produced by Gainax Studios.
+Directed by Hideaki Anno, this groundbreaking series unfolds in a future era where humanity has mastered interstellar space travel.

-We hope you're enjoying this Mecha-filled countdown as much as we are, dedicated fans!
+We hope you’re enjoying this action-packed countdown as much as we are, fellow Mecha fans!

 ActionDramaSci-Fi